MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 Microsoft has a fix for [CVE-2024-XXXX](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-XXXX) to **Microsoft Edge Stable Channel (Version 124.0.2478.xx)**, which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

-This update contains the following Microsoft Edge-specific update:
+This update also contains the following Microsoft Edge-specific update:

 - [CVE-2024-30055](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-30055)